 I’m not the one who motivates you, I wanted to finish for her.
-No, I’d give her too many hints.
+No, I’d given her too many hints.
 Also, the words would not only sting Ayu’s ears, but also my own.

 “Never mind.”
 She released a resigned sigh.
 “I’ll tell you at the right moment.
 Besides, it’s about something … you already know.”

 I goggled at her.
-So, she knew that I knew she was seeing another man?
+So, she knew that I knew about the man?
 Perhaps she found out I’d followed her yesterday.
 Or smelled it in my demeanor.

 Not wishing to disclose more information, I said goodbye to Ayu and started toward Tsukiji Station.
 Like the previous day, I halted at the steps, called in sick to work, and stewed over the situation.